developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 see in the code above, with `sts.windows.net` in the hostname and the tenant ID in the http path.

-Eventually, as per the OIDC compliance, one is able to fetch the OIDC configuration from such URL by issuing the following HTTP request:
+Eventually, as per [the OIDC compliance], one is able to fetch the OIDC configuration from such URL by issuing the following HTTP request:

 ```shell title="" linenums="0"